gregusio/gregusio/README.md

 # Hello there 👋 I'm Grzegorz

-- 3rd year computer science student
+- 4th year Computer Science student (pursuing a Master's degree, with a completed Bachelor's degree)
 - Jagiellonian University 🏫
-- currently learning C# (Blazor ❤️)
+- sunset and book lover

 ## Languages and technologies
 <div>